 101955 Bennu is an ancient relic that has been in our solar system for 4.5 billion years.
 Around one-third of a mile wide at the asteroid’s equator, Bennu is considered to be microscale in comparison to the universe’s planets.

-This highly efficient camera will precisely capture images as close as ten feet from the volatile surface of Bennu.
+This highly efficient camera precisely captured images as close as ten feet from the volatile surface of Bennu.
 Prior to the spacecraft traveling to the asteroid, scientists analyzed Bennu’s surface by radar observations here on Earth.
 With the help of the OSIRIS – REx spacecraft, through images taken in close range, scientists have now discovered that 101955 Bennu has a surface that is much more rough than previously thought to be.

-The Spacecraft’s Return
+The Spacecraft’s Asteroid Samples

 The Spacecraft Will Tour An Additional Asteroid